fahadmirfa/TryVirtual-Hacktoberfest/README.md

 - Implementing user profiles for saving and sharing outfits.
 - Integrating advanced AI for even more realistic virtual try-ons.

-## FAQs

-**Q: How can I contribute to this project?**
-A: Follow our [Contributing Guidelines](CONTRIBUTING.md) to get started with contributing.

-**Q: Is there a mobile app available for this project?**
-A: We are actively developing the mobile app.
-You can build and run it locally following the instructions in the README.

-**Q: What technologies are used in this project?**
-A: This project is built using Flutter, a popular open-source UI framework.

-## Testing and Bug Reporting

-To test the app and report bugs or issues, please refer to our [Testing and Bug Reporting Guidelines](TESTING.md).

 ---